canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 - Design the digital service in a way that gives it clear advantages over other channels **(Digital Service Standard (Ontario))**

+- show you understand existing channels and how they interact with the service and with each other **(12.
+Don’t forget the non-digital experience - Digital Service Standard (AU))**

+- show you understand the channels required to support all groups of users of the service, and where a user may need to change channels **(12.
+Don’t forget the non-digital experience - Digital Service Standard (AU))**

+- show you understand if there are any repeat transactions by users over different channels **(12.
+Don’t forget the non-digital experience - Digital Service Standard (AU))**

+- show you understand the interactions occurring between the channels that deliver and capture user transactions. **(12.
+Don’t forget the non-digital experience - Digital Service Standard (AU))**

+- show you understand the users’ journeys and how they interact with your service, digitally or otherwise **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- show you understand existing alternative channels and how users currently interact with them **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- show you understand what percentage of users access digital and non-digital channels **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- show you understand how you will increase digital take-up and what targets you will set. **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

 #### Stage bêta

 - Plan to increase how many people use the digital service and show the evidence **(Digital Service Standard (Ontario))**